This page: full notes A* summary notes C/B summary notes

 Knowing and acting on God’s will

-Bonhoeffer thought that our goal should be to become a ‘responsible person’ – someone who acts to stand their ground against evil without the guidance of any human moral precept but with faith that they are doing God’s will.
+Our goal should be to become a ‘responsible person’ – someone who acts to stand their ground against evil, ready to put aside human ethics, but with faith that they are doing God’s will.

-‘It is better to do evil than to be evil’ and ‘Silence in the face of evil is itself evil.
-God will not hold us guiltless … Not to act is to act.’
+‘Silence in the face of evil is itself evil.
+God will not hold us guiltless … Not to act is to act.’ – Bonhoeffer.

 Furthermore, in Romans 13 Paul says that ‘it is necessary’ that Christians should obey their rulers since the rulers are ‘God’s servant for your good’.
 This suggests that all civil disobedience, let alone violent resistance to rulers, is unbiblical.

-Barth & Bonhoeffer’s Neo-Orthodox view of the Bible.
-If the Bible were the perfect word of God, knowing God’s will would be a simple matter of following what the Bible says.
-However, Bonhoeffer followed Karl Barth’s view, Neo-Orthodoxy; that scripture is human influenced and thus not the perfect word of God.
-Approaching the Bible with humility and meditating on it in a community of believers can create an encounter with Jesus.
+However: Barth & Bonhoeffer’s Neo-Orthodox view of the Bible.
+If the Bible were the perfect word of God then knowing God’s will would be a simple matter of following what the Bible says.
+Much of the Bible does seem to go against Bonhoeffer’s theology.
+However, Bonhoeffer doesn’t think the Bible is the perfect word of God.
+He followed Karl Barth’s view called Neo-Orthodox, that approaching the Bible with humility and meditating on it in a community of believers can create an encounter with Jesus.
 The Bible’s effect on us can be the word of God.
-The will of God is not the stale set of ancient ethical rules written in the Bible, it is alive in a Christian community.
-Each day and situation requires a renewed attempt to understand the will of God.
+This approach makes Bonhoeffer immune to the criticism that his theology goes against the Bible.
+He thinks legalism is the wrong approach.
+The will of God is not the stale set of ancient ethical rules written in the Bible.
+It is alive in a Christian church community.
+Each new day and situation need a renewed attempt to understand the will of God.

 “The will of God is not a system of rules which is established from the outset; it is something new and different in each different situation in life, and for this reason a man must ever anew examine what the will of God may be.
 The heart, the understanding, observation and experience must all collaborate in this task.”